gsamokovarov/jump/README.md

 This instructs **jump** to look for a `site` match inside that is preceded by a `ch` match in the parent directory.
 The search is normalized only on the last two parts of the target paths.
-This will ensure a better match, because of the shorter path to fuzzy match on.
+This will ensure a better match because of the shorter path to a fuzzy match.

-There are no depth limitations though and a jump to `/Users/genadi/Development/society/website` can look like:
+There are no depth limitations, though and a jump to `/Users/genadi/Development/society/website` can look like this:

 ```bash
 $ j dev soc web